danielathome19/AP-Computer-Science/Notes/Unit_06.md

 #### Binary Search
 Binary search is a slightly more complicated search algorithm that excels when the list is already sorted.
-The idea is much like that of finding a page in a textbook -- start by checking the middle of the list, compare the item to be found to see if we need to look on right right or left half of the list, then traverse down that half onward.
+The idea is much like that of finding a page in a textbook -- start by checking the middle of the list, compare the item to be found to see if we need to look on the right or left half of the list, then traverse down that half onward.
 Continuously check the middle item and traverse down the "hot" half until the item is found.
 While this algorithm is often implemented recursively (a function that calls itself; see Unit 10), we will see its iterative implementation for now.

 ```java
 public static int binarySearch(int[] array, int x) {